philcryer/fak3r.com/content/music-concerts.md

 * CHVRCHES w/ Donna Missai - The Pageant - Mon, Dec 6
 * Snail Mail - The Pageant - Fri, Dec 10

-_NOTE_ ya 2022 is below 2021, look it's been a crazy time, you understand
+_NOTE_ - yes 2022 is below 2021, look it's been a crazy time, you understand

 ## 2022